How Long Do Solar Panels Last in Australia? Degradation Explained

 The best way to ensure your panels are well connected and insulated, thereby extending how long solar panels last, is by hiring a reputable installer who specialises in solar PV systems (Energy Matters is partnered with hundreds of trusted, qualified installers across Australia).
 It’s also important that you choose an experienced company that have been operating for at least a few years – they will be able to guide you on the best system to suit your specific needs and location.

 A well-maintained system will last longer.
+This includes cleaning the panels regularly to remove dirt and debris.
 Regular inspections on your solar panels can pinpoint potential issues like loose racking, exposed wires, and other areas of concern before they become a bigger problem.
 An inspection of your solar panels may also include an inspection of the other equipment involved in a solar installation, namely your solar inverters and roof racking system.
 A typical central inverter for a PV installation will last between 10 and 15 years and thus will need to be replaced at some point during the lifetime of your solar panels.

 Things you can try to make your solar panels last longer